pszemraj/vid2cleantxt/README.md

 ## Description

 The "example_JFK_speech" folder contains the results and interim files of running both the single file and folder version.
+Recap:
+* for the single file version, you need to update two variables in the .py script representing the file directory and name.
+Then you run it
+* for the folder version, you just run the .py script, and it will prompt you for input.
+Paste the directory path (to the video files) and it will handle it from there.

-NOTE: I had to split "GPU_President Kennedy speech on the space effort a" when pushing to Git, so there are 5 video files but when I ran the folder transcriber it was just one.
-Again, this shouldn't really be an issue as the audio is "independent"
+**FYI WITH RESPECT TO THE EXAMPLE: I had to split "GPU_President Kennedy speech on the space effort a" when pushing to Git due to file size constraints.
+As such, there are 5 video files (Parts 1-5) in the example for this speech but when I ran the folder transcriber it was just one.
+Again, this shouldn't really be an issue as the audio is "independent" in practicality as explained earlier**

 ## Output script run log for the "single_file" version: